likle/cwalk/docs/reference/cwk_path_change_root.md

 **Note:** This function does not normalize the resulting path.
 You can use **[cwk_path_normalize]({{ site.baseurl }}{% link reference/cwk_path_normalize.md %})** to do so.
 The new root may contain separators which will introduce new segments.
-If the submitted path does not have any segments, the basename will be appended as a new segment.
+If the submitted path does not have any root, the new root will be prepended to the path.

 ## Parameters
  * **path**: The original path which will get a new root.